A Racial Program for the Twentieth Century

-Abernethy had found the quotation in a March 1957 letter to the editor of The Washington Star; he claimed it as proof that the Civil Rights Movement was a foreign Communist plot.
+Abernethy had found the quotation in a March 20, 1957, letter to the editor of The Washington Star; he claimed it as proof that the civil rights movement was a foreign communist plot.
 However, The Washington Star soon apologized for having printed the quotation without verifying its authenticity and, on February 18, 1958, published an article entitled "Story of a Phony Quotation--A Futile Effort to Pin It Down--'A Racial Program for the 20th Century' Seems to Exist Only in Somebody's Imagination", which traced the quotation to Eustace Mullins, who claimed to have found it in a Zionist publication in the Library of Congress.

 On August 30 of that year, Rep. Abraham J. Multer of New York read the Star article into the Congressional Record and raised several other points challenging the quotation's authenticity.
 These included the nonexistence of a British Communist party in 1912 (it was founded in 1920) and the nonexistence of a British Communist author named Israel Cohen.
 Although a British Jewish author and Zionist named Israel Cohen did exist in that period, he had no affiliation with Communism nor is there any record of him writing such a work.
 A Racial Program does not exist either in the Library of Congress or in the British Museum Catalogue of Printed Books.

+Multer said that Mullins had been fired some years before for antisemitism from a probationary job as a photographic aide at the Library of Congress.
+Other counterfeits were attributed to Mullins, along with a 1952 tract called "Adolf Hitler: An Appreciation" that Mullins had written for the fascist National Renaissance Party.